A Study of Automatically Acquiring Explanatory Inference Patterns from Corpora of Explanations: Lessons from Elementary Science Exams

 Framing Question Answering as Building and Ranking Answer Justifications

-Jansen, Sharp, Surdeanu, and Clark — Accepted to Computational Linguistics
+Jansen, Sharp, Surdeanu, and Clark — Computational Linguistics 2017

 We propose a question answering (QA) approach that both identifies correct answers and produces compelling human-readable justifications for why those answers are correct.
 Our method first identifies the actual information need in a question using psycholinguistic concreteness norms, then uses this information need to construct answer justifications by aggregating multiple sentences from different knowledge bases using syntactic and lexical information.
 We then jointly rank answers and their justifications using a reranking perceptron that treats justification quality as a latent variable.
 We evaluate our method on 1,000 multiple-choice questions from elementary school science exams, and empirically demonstrate that it performs better than several strong baselines.
 Our best configuration answers 44% of the questions correctly, where the top justifications for 57% of these correct answers contain a compelling human-readable justification that explains the inference required to arrive at the correct answer.
 We include a detailed characterization of the justification quality for both our method and a strong information retrieval baseline, and show that information aggregation is key to addressing the information need in complex questions.